iuchavez/327-DFS/README.md

 # 327-DFS
-The goal for this project is to develop a distributed file system based on the peer-to-peer system Chord.
+The goal for this project is to develop a MapReduce framework of our Chord distributed file system.